 Abstract

-The radiocarbon signature of respired CO2 (∆14C-CO2) measured in laboratory soil incubations integrates the contribution of soil carbon pools with distinct intrinsic decomposition rates. ∆14C-CO2 can thus be used to infer transit times of carbon—the time between entering and exiting the soil.
-Incubating archived soils enriched by “bomb-C” from mid-20th century nuclear weapons testing would enable us to trace this pulse over time, a potentially powerful soil carbon model constraint.
+The radiocarbon signature of respired CO2 (∆14C-CO2) measured in laboratory soil incubations integrates the contribution of soil carbon pools across a wide range of ages, making it a powerful model constraint.Incubating archived soils enriched by “bomb-C” from mid-20th century nuclear weapons testing would be even more powerful as it would enable us to trace this pulse over time.
 However, air-drying, duration of storage, and subsequent rewetting of archived soils may each lead to changes in the relative contribution to respiration from faster or more slowly cycling soil carbon pools.
 We assessed these effects on ∆14C-CO2 measured in incubations of forest and grassland soils conducted before and after storage.
-Air-drying and rewetting led to small but significant (p < 0.05) shifts in ∆14C-CO2 relative to undried controls, with mean absolute differences smaller in forests (12.1‰) than in grasslands (21.4‰); storage durations of 4-14 y had no significant effect on ∆14C-CO2.
-Relative to the change in atmospheric ∆14C over the study period, these shifts suggest a bias of 2 to 4 years for forest and grassland soil transit times, respectively.
+Air-drying and rewetting led to small but significant (α < 0.05) shifts in ∆14C-CO2 relative to undried controls in all three of our experiments, and grassland soils responded more strongly than forest soils.
+Mean absolute differences (95% CIs) by experiment were: 23.3‰ (±6.6), 19.6‰ (±10.3), and -29.3‰ (±29.1) for grasslands, versus -11.6‰ (±4.1), 12.7‰ (±8.5), and -24.2‰ (±13.2) for forests.
+Storage durations of 4-14 y did not have a substantial effect on ∆14C-CO2.
 Our results indicate that air-drying and rewetting soils mobilizes a distinct pool of carbon that would otherwise be inaccessible to microbes, an effect that persists throughout the incubation.
 However, as the bias in ∆14C-CO2 from air-drying and rewetting is small, measuring ∆14C-CO2 in incubations of archived soils appears to be a promising technique for constraining soil carbon models.

 Plain Language Summary

 Soils play a key role in the global carbon cycle by sequestering carbon from the atmosphere for decades to millennia.
 However, it is unclear if they will continue to do so as the climate changes.
-Microbial decomposition of soil organic matter returns carbon back to the atmosphere, and radiocarbon dating of this returning CO2 (∆14C-CO2) can be used to quantify how long carbon is stored in .
+Microbial decomposition of soil organic matter returns carbon back to the atmosphere, and radiocarbon dating of this returning CO2 (∆14C-CO2) can be used to quantify how long carbon is stored in ecosystems.
 Incubating archived soils could provide unique insight into soil carbon sequestration potential by quantifying the change in ∆14C-CO2 over time.
 However, air-drying, duration of archiving, and subsequent rewetting of soils may bias estimates of sequestration potential by altering the balance of younger versus older carbon leaving the soil.
 We compared ∆14C-CO2 from soils incubated with and without air-drying and archiving, and found that the air-dried soils appeared to release slightly older carbon than soils that had never been air-dried (by two years in forests and four years in grasslands).
 The amount of time the soils were archived did not have an effect.
 Since the bias from air-drying and rewetting was small, incubating archived soils appears to be a promising technique for improving our ability to model soil carbon cycling under global climate change.

 1. Introduction